 Have you ever seen a tomato with a “nose” on it?
 Such weirdly shaped tomatoes may have what looks like horns as well.
 What causes tomato noses?
 Well, it’s a physiological/genetic disorder that occurs in about 1 out of every 1,000 plants.

 Basically, the problem arises when the fruit is still microscopic.
 A few cells divide incorrectly and make an extra fruit locule.
-When you slice into a tomato, they have 4 or 6 obvious segments, which are called locules.
+When you slice into a tomato, they have four or six obvious segments, which are called locules.
 As the tomato grows, the genetic mutation that occurred when it was microscopic grows with the fruit until eventually, you see a mature tomato with a ‘nose’ or horns.

 This also happens more often with older heirloom varieties.
 The good news is that it will quit happening when temps moderate and the resulting fruit is quite amusing as well as perfectly edible.